-Valentines Day is always special for those in love but has it always been a special day?
+Valentine’s Day is always special for those in love but has it always been a special day?
 What we see today is a global celebration of romance but how did it all start?
-And what are the traditional motifs that depict love their journey till date?
+And what are the traditional motifs that depict love their journey to date?

-In my latest story, written for the Feb-March issue of Solitaire Magazines, I answer all these questions as I trace back the history of Valentines and jewellery trends that depict love in the most profound way!
+In my latest story, written for the Feb-March issue of Solitaire Magazines, I answer all these questions as I trace back the history of Valentines’ and jewelry trends that depict love in the most profound way!

-Through the years, jewellers have celebrated Valentine’s Day in the most iconic of ways!
+Through the years, jewelers have celebrated Valentine’s Day in the most iconic of ways!

-There were at least three St. valentines who were martyred for love, and in whose remembrance Valentine’s Day is observed.
+There were at least three St. Valentines who were martyred for love, and in whose remembrance Valentine’s Day is observed.
 The most famous was a Roman priest, Valentine, who was said to be tortured and imprisoned for performing marriage ceremonies against the Emperor’s command.
-Valentine wrote his last letter to a girl, in which he signed at the end as “Your Valentine”.
-This letter was believed to be the first ever Valentine’s greeting.
+Valentine wrote his last letter to a girl, which he signed at the end as “Your Valentine”.
+This letter was believed to be the first-ever Valentine’s greeting.

 From a humble love note, Valentine’s Day has snowballed into a global celebration of romance — or a huge marketing gimmick — depending on how you look at it, which helps brands launch love-inspired collections and boost sales.
-Jewellery, being one of the most charming gifts for any woman, makes Valentine’s Day highly beneficial for our industry.
+Jewelry, is one of the most charming gifts for any woman, makes Valentine’s Day highly beneficial for our industry.

 CHOPARD’S ICONIC HEART

-Heart, the universal symbol of love, still reigns as the most popular motif with jewellers, having found new ways to look it.
-Hearts have gone through many transitions over the decades: puffed, winged, asymmetrical, paired with a cupid and its arrow, surrounded with ivy and fig leaves, among others.
+Heart, the universal symbol of love, still reigns as the most popular motif with jewelry, having found new ways to look at it.
+Hearts have gone through many transitions over the decades: puffed, winged, asymmetrical, paired with cupid and its arrow, surrounded with ivy and fig leaves, among others.